jamesbuckett/ckad-questions/README.md

 # Sample CKAD exercises and solutions

 - A set of sample questions and solutions to assist in preparing for the [CKAD](https://www.cncf.io/certification/ckad/) exam
+- Use the [CKAD bookmarks](https://github.com/jamesbuckett/ckad-bookmarks) repo to aid in answering questions
 - Assumed practice environment is [Docker Desktop](https://www.docker.com/products/docker-desktop) with a [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) backend
 - The current version of Kubernetes in the CKAD exam can be found [here](https://docs.linuxfoundation.org/tc-docs/certification/faq-cka-ckad-cks#what-application-version-is-running-in-the-exam-environment)